-1261 2.
-Go to Advanced 'Trusted Computing'.
-If TPM cannot be cleared in the Pending 1262 Operations option, then reboot to BIOS and enable TPM only.
-You will need this to 1263 clear TPM in the next reboot.
-Press F4 to save and exit.
-1264 3.
-On reboot, again go to BIOS and go to Advanced 'Trusted Computing'.
+- 2. Go to Advanced 'Trusted Computing'.
+If TPM cannot be cleared in the Pending Operations option, then reboot to the BIOS and enable TPM only.
+You will need this to clear TPM in the next reboot.
+Press F4 to save and exit. - 3.
+On reboot, again go to the BIOS and go to Advanced 'Trusted Computing'.
 Clear TXT.
-1265 This will clear TPM and TXT.
+This will clear TPM and TXT.
+Press F4 to save and exit. - 4.
+On reboot go to the BIOS and enable TPM only.
 Press F4 to save and exit.
-1266 4.
-On reboot go to BIOS and enable TPM only.
-Press F4 to save and exit.
-Do not 1267 enable TPM and TXT in the same reboot.
-They have to be enabled in sequence.
-1268 5.
-On reboot, again go to BIOS and now enable TXT.
-The TPM should have been 1269 enabled from last step.
-Press F4 to save and exit.
-1270 6.
+Do not enable TPM and TXT in the same reboot.
+They have to be enabled in sequence. - 5.
+On reboot, again go to the BIOS and now enable TXT.
+The TPM should have been enabled from last step.
+Press F4 to save and exit. - 6.
 Let the reboot continue to boot to ESX.

-1271 Please let me know when you have done this successfully.
-1272 < End of ticket description > 1273 c.
-Once the support person returns the ticket with the task completed, continue with the 1274 tasks below.
-1275 3.
+Please let me know when you have done this successfully.

+< End of ticket description >

+- c.
+Once the support person returns the ticket with the task completed, continue with the tasks below. - 3.
 From the vCenter console, exit maintenance mode.
-You may need to connect the ESX hosts 1276 again if the host got disconnected.
-1277 4.
-From the vSphere web client or vSphere client, disconnect the host and then connect the host 1278 back.
-This is needed to have the ESXi host re-read the TPM settings.
-1279 5.
+You may need to connect the ESX hosts again if the host got disconnected. - 4.
+From the vSphere web client or vSphere client, disconnect the host and then connect the host back.
+This is needed to have the ESXi host re-read the TPM settings. - 5.
 Check the vCenter MOB to check if TPM/TXT is enabled.

-1280 1281 nimum, there must be three hosts up in instances that have VSAN.
-So make sure you only work as that will ensure this requirement is met.
+At a minimum, there must be three hosts up in instances that have VSAN.
+So make sure you only work on hosts that will ensure this requirement is met.
 Ideally, work on one host at a time.

-1282 5.2.3 Enable TPM/TXT in IBM Cloud 1283 1.
-Through vCenter, place the ESXi host in maintenance mode.
-1284 2.
-Reboot the ESXi server by pressing the F12 key in the iKVM viewer.
-1285 3.
+5.2.3 Enable TPM/TXT in IBM Cloud

+- 1. Through vCenter, place the ESXi host in maintenance mode. - 2.
+Reboot the ESXi server by pressing the F12 key in the iKVM viewer. - 3.
 Once the server reboots, access the BIOS.
-Disable the TPM Provision Support , the TXT Support , 1286 and the TPM State , then Save & Exit .
-1287 4.
-Reboot the server all the way to the ESXi OS level.
-1288 5.
-Reboot the server again using the F12 key.
-1289 1290 6.
-Make sure the OS is not loaded, and access the BIOS.
-Set the TPM State to Enabled , then Save & Exit .
+Disable the TPM Provision Support, the TXT Support, and the TPM State, then Save & Exit. - 4.
+Reboot the server all the way to the ESXi OS level. - 5.
+Reboot the server again using the F12 key. - Make sure the OS is not loaded, and access the BIOS.
+Set the TPM State to Enabled, then Save & Exit.